 The automotive professionals at Clayton's Auto Service would like to give Corvallis drivers an update on some of the things happening in automotive fluids.
-You know, cars are becoming more sophisticated everyday - and fluids such as, oil, coolant and transmission fluid are becoming more specialized at about the same pace.
+You know, vehicles are becoming more sophisticated every day.
+Fluids such as, oil, coolant and transmission fluid are becoming more specialized at about the same pace.

 Antifreeze, or engine coolant, is another area that has become more complicated.
 For a long time, vehicle manufacturers only recommended a couple of different types of coolant.
 Now, several different formulations are needed because of the high-tech materials that vehicle manufacturers are using to build the cooling system.
 Using the wrong type of coolant in your vehicle can actually void your warranty, so it's important to get that right.

 Transmission fluid is becoming specialized for Corvallis vehicles as well.
 New transmission designs have particular requirements that require specific formulations.
 Recently, new, somewhat confusing, standards for brake fluid have also been released.

 Not too long ago, there was a good chance that all of the vehicles at your house would use many of the same fluids.
 However, as automotive technology advances, the array of basic automotive fluids Oregon drivers need will grow.
 And, some of the formulations will cost a little more for Corvallis drivers.
 Fortunately, Clayton's Auto Service will continue to update their training to keep pace with technology so that you'll get the right fluids your vehicle needs.
 It's all part of the commitment we make to your driving peace of mind.

 Corvallis residents may have heard that vehicles don't need their oil changed as often as they used to.
 That's true.
 But it's not the whole story.

 Owing to improved engine technology and higher oil quality, most newer vehicles can go longer between oil changes than their older counterparts.

 So what is a good time interval for oil changes?
 How do Corvallis residents know when to change it?
 And why do we change it in the first place?